appsemble/appsemble/packages/studio/pages/docs/development/architecture.md

 ## App

 The app component handles everything that is necessary in order to render apps as well as submitting new data.
-Apps are uploaded to the database using the Appsemble editor after which it can be displayed by retrieving the app definition from the database.
+Apps are uploaded to the database using the Appsemble studio after which it can be displayed by retrieving the app definition from the database.

 The app definition contains information about how an app should be built, such as pages, blocks,